 Fishing at Casey Fields Lake

-Casey fields lake is a great place to target stocked Trout.
-Use this link to follow Victorian trout stocking programs.
-Powerbait trout nuggets suspended from a float area are a great option for fishing Casey Fields.
-I keep the power bait about 40cm underneath the float.
+Histroically Casey Fields Lake is a great place to target stocked Trout.
+A simple and effective method is to use rolled-up dough or powerbait trout nuggets suspended from a float.
+Ideally, keep the bait about 40cm underneath the float.
 Power bait is similar to what stocked trout are used to eating in the farming hatcheries so they will eagerly take power bait.
-Use some trout pellets as berely to bring them into the area, many locals have noted this as key to catching more fish in this spot.
+Use some trout pellets as berely to bring them into the area, which is key to catching more fish in this spot.
 Other bait options include scrub worms, maggots, corn, and mudeye.
-Either from a float or with a light running sinker rig.
+Either from a float or with a light-running sinker rig.
+The bottom is muddy and soft with patches of grass beds.
+The lake is quite shallow with most anglers fishing at the South Eastern end of the lake, towards the jetty.
+Here you also find deeper pools away from the weedbeds which can be a bit easier to fish and more productive.

 • Scrub worms